w3c/wai-arrm/content/index.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "ARRM: Accessibility Roles and Responsibilities Model"
+title: "ARRM: Accessibility Roles and Responsibilities Mapping"
 nav_title: "Roles and Responsibilities (ARRM)"
 doc-note-type: draft
 doc-note-message-md: This is an in-progress draft.
 We welcome comments via GitHub or email from the [links below](#helpimprove).
 You are also welcome to join the [ARRM Community Group](https://www.w3.org/community/arrm/) to contribute.